87. Paramita of Meditative Concentration IV — Contemplate the Faults of Distracting Preoccupations

 However many mundane matters you toil over, none has real meaning.
 There is no end to the process of overcoming rivals and favoring friends.
 Occupations of trade, farming, industry, or academia provide us with food and clothing but contribute nothing to the Dharma path.
 What’s the point of squandering away life, day in and day out?
 Resolve: I must abandon endless distractions and practice meditative absorption.

 Upon hearing Dharma teachings such as the above, some laypeople acted impulsively and dropped everything to enter the monastic order.
-However, unable to cope their own afflictions, they soon found themselves back in the secular world.
+However, unable to cope with their own afflictions, they soon found themselves back in the secular world.
 This way of veering from one extreme to the other is neither advisable nor necessary.
 Wherever you live, even in a bustling city, just carve out a space that allows you to complete serious practices.
 That’s the main point.

 Dedicate the merit of your practice to all sentient beings.